raulestevez-dev/diff-eq-notes/README.md

 The choice of this book is based on the fact that I wanted to use a relatively modern book that was more focused on understanding and interpretation of the models/equations rather than in pure solution computing.
 I found this book to be very light to read and with the focus on understanding that I was looking for.
 I highly recommend it, even more to engineers that have a little background in ODEs and want to understand why they are they appear everywhere.
+# PDE notes
+The PDE notes are WIP.
+The book I'm following is "Partial Differential Equations for Scientist and Engineers" by Stanley J. Farlow.